jcarenza/allisoncarenza/src/posts/one-year-pics-kansas-city.md

 ---
-title: 'One Year Pics~  Kansas City'
+title: "One Year Pics~  Kansas City"
-description: '<p>Getting to watch kids grow up in front of my camera is one of the great joys of my job. [&hellip;]</p>
+description: "Getting to watch kids grow up in front of my camera is one of the great joys of my job."
-'
-publishDate: 'Jun 28, 2011'
+publishDate: "Jun 28, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/yoder5.jpg'
+heroImage: "/media/yoder5.jpg"
-alt: 'One Year Pics~  Kansas City'
+alt: "One Year Pics~  Kansas City"
-slug: 'one-year-pics-kansas-city'
+slug: "one-year-pics-kansas-city"
-category: ['Children Photography','Family Pictures']
-tags: ['Baby Pictures','Family Pictures','First Year','Kansas City']
+category: ["Children Photography", "Family Pictures"]
+tags: ["Baby Pictures", "Family Pictures", "First Year", "Kansas City"]
 ---

 <p style="text-align: center;">Getting to watch kids grow up in front of my camera is one of the great joys of my job.
 I&apos;ve known little Colton since before he was born, and now he is turning ONE!
 I can always count on Colton for one thing...to be cute!
 He always shares his adorable smile with me.</p>